Benchmark Leakage Trap: Can We Trust LLM-based Recommendation?: Introduction

 \section{Introduction}

-Recently, the Large Language Models (LLMs) (e.g., GPT-4~\cite{openai2023gpt4}, LLaMA~\cite{touvron2023llama}) demonstrates unprecedented capabilities in natural language understanding, which has been employed in various fields.
-The recommender systems based on large language models (LLMs) have emerged as a promising direction~\cite{Wu2023LLM4RecSurvey,Wang2024NextGenLLMRS}.
-These models are pre-trained on massive corpora and encode rich knowledge information, which could enhance the recommender systems by deeper understanding of item content, user intent and contextual nuances~\cite{zhang2023recommendation,li2023generative-llm-rec,liu2023pretrain-prompt-recommendation,geng2022p5}.
+Recently, the Large Language Models (LLMs) (e.g., GPT-4~\cite{achiam2023gpt}, LLaMA~\cite{touvron2023llama}) demonstrate unprecedented capabilities in natural language understanding, which has been employed in various fields.
+The recommender systems based on large language models (LLMs) have emerged as a promising direction~\cite{wu2024survey,wang2024towards}.
+These models are pre-trained on massive corpora and encode rich knowledge information, which could enhance the recommender systems by deeper understanding of item content, user intent and contextual nuances~\cite{zhang2023recommendation,li2024large,liu2023pre}.

 For example, BinLLM~\cite{zhang2024textlikeencodingcollaborativeinformation} integrates collaborative information into LLMs using a text-like encoding strategy for recommendation, which has demonstrated superior performance.

 However, \textbf{should the results of these LLM-based recommender systems really be considered reliable?} Recent studies have revealed that large language models are susceptible to data leakage, where models inadvertently memorize and reproduce training data during inference~\cite{carlini2021extracting,hisamoto2020membership,carlini2022quantifying}.
-This phenomenon has been extensively documented in various domains, from text generation~\cite{carlini2022extracting} to question answering~\cite{lee2022deduplicating}, where LLMs have been shown to reproduce verbatim passages from their training corpora.
-And it largely affects the evaluation of model performance~\cite{zhou2023dontmakellmevaluation}.
-Although there is ample evidence that LLMs are exposed to benchmark data during pre-training and affect downstream inference results\cite{carlini2021extracting,lee2022deduplicating}, it remains unclear how leaked LLMs affect downstream recommendation results when used as the backbone model of recommendation systems.
+This phenomenon has been extensively documented in various domains, from text generation~\cite{carlini2022extracting} to question answering~\cite{kandpal2022deduplicating}, where LLMs have been shown to reproduce verbatim passages from their training corpora.
+And it largely affects the evaluation of model performance~\cite{zhou2023dontmakellmevaluation,golchin2024time}.
+Moreover, LLM has been proven to have the ability to remember recommendation data~\cite{di2025llms}.
+Although there is ample evidence that LLMs are exposed to benchmark data during pre-training and affect downstream inference results\cite{carlini2021extracting,kandpal2022deduplicating}, it remains unclear how leaked LLMs affect downstream recommendation results when used as the backbone model of recommendation systems.

 This raises our guess: integrating a memorization-prone LLM into the recommendation pipeline may cause the resulting LLM-based recommender systems to inherit and potentially amplify the data leakage characteristics inherent in the LLM.
 In fact, the core of recommender systems is user interest modeling and item characteristics learning~\cite{zhang2024textlikeencodingcollaborativeinformation,rendle2012factorization}.
 However, the inherent data leakage in LLMs can obscure the boundary between authentic user preferences and memorized data artifacts.
 This interference not only distorts the modeling of latent user interests, but also compromises the learning of item representations, as the model may rely on memorized associations rather than underlying and real characteristics.
 Such leakage could ultimately bias the evaluation of LLM-based recommender systems, as test results may reflect the model's prior exposure to evaluation data rather than its true recommendation ability.